-Max Hops Once you install the program, you can setup Peer-To-Peer IP with the hop count.
+Max Hops for Search.
+Once you install the program, you can setup Peer-To-Peer IP with the hop count.
 The default hop count is 2.
 The hop count number determines how many networks the program will search to find units.
 An entry of 0 on the screen searches only the network wire directly connected to the workstation.
 An entry of 2 would search the wire directly connected to the workstation, and, all networks accessible through two routers.
 Entries of 15 or higher will automatically search every connected network (this number is not recommended due to the network traffic it would generate).

-IP Port The starting port number for the print server.
+IP Port Base The starting port number for the print server.
 The default is 10000 (corresponding to a TCP/IP port of 10001) but you can change it if you need to.

-Names Lets you select how you can view the printer names in the Windows port list.
+Printer Names.
+Lets you select how you can view the printer names in the Windows port list.

-based on Serial Numbers - uses the printer server serial number to identify the printer names.
-For example, if 991354 is the serial number of the unit, SN\991354-1 would be the printer port.
+Based on Serial Number - uses the printer server serial number to identify the printer names.
+For example, if 991354 is the serial number of the unit, SN_991354-1 would be the printer port.

-based on IP Address - use the IP address to identify the printer names.
+Based on IP Address - use the IP address to identify the printer names.
 For example, if 199.99.92.99 is the IP address for the unit, 199.99.92.99-1 would be the printer port.

-based on DNS Name - uses the DNS (Domain Name Server) name to identify the printer name.
+Based on DNS (Domain Name Server) - uses the DNS name to identify the printer name.
 For example, <PTR-MKTG.DOMAIN.COM>.